Unit 3: Case Studies and Limitations of GPR

 This unit is intended for undergraduate students with no previous exposure to geophysics.
 There is no math or science prerequisite.

-The instructor can expect to spend 1-2 class periods with this material depending on class length and size.
-Student material is contained in the PowerPoint.
+The instructor can expect to spend 1–2 class periods with this material depending on class length and size.
+Student materials are contained in the PowerPoint.
 The instructor also has the option to use the other examples of GPR in engineering and forensic application for class discussions.
 Assessment activities may be done in groups or as individuals.

 Description and Teaching Materials

-The teaching material includes a PowerPoint presentation with links to an external web site and an interactive app that provide additional instructional content.
+The teaching material includes a PowerPoint presentation with links to an external website and an interactive app that provides additional instructional content.
 The videos embedded in the PowerPoint are animations of GPR wave propagation in different settings and the resulting radargrams.
-The interactive app allows students to set 'see' how much the GPR signal attenuates as a function of depth.
+The interactive app allows students to "see" how much the GPR signal attenuates as a function of depth.

-Student material includes a worksheet, think-pair-share questions, and synthesis questions.
-The worksheet is designed to be completed as students following along with the slide presentation or outside of class and referring to the slides.
-This worksheet may also serve as a source of quiz or test questions if desired.
+Student materials include a worksheet, think-pair-share questions, and synthesis questions.
+The worksheet is designed to be completed as students follow along with the slide presentation or outside of class and refer to the slides.
+This worksheet may also serve as a quiz or test questions if desired.
 Think-pair-share questions are best implemented during class time.
-These may also serve as short essay questions to be answered individually.
+These may also serve as short-essay questions to be answered individually.

 There is an opportunity in this module to assign a writing exercise.
 Students may be asked to address the last part of the worksheet in an essay.
-They can write from the perspective of a GPR expert who was asked why GPR was used at the same site twice, but only successful the first time.
+They can write from the perspective of a GPR expert who was asked why GPR was used at the same site twice but was successful only the first time.

 Teaching Notes and Tips